tiange997/Sims4StorylineVis/README.md

 ## Introduction

-Since storyline visualization could provide spatio-temporal information in related to time in a direct manner, and is less developed in game data visaulization, I adapted this framework to visualize League of Legend matches.
+Players increasingly adopt a data-driven approach to review and improve their gaming skills.
+In the wake of this, spatio-temporal visualizations gained popularity but remain challenging to design.
+Storyline visualizations are unique in the way they integrate time and location information into a single view to show how entity relationships develop over time.
+We adopt the storyline visualization technique to summarize gameplay for the purpose of post-play review.
 For more details, check [our paper](https://dl.acm.org/doi/10.1145/3611058).
 As for now, this web app supports visualizing the following information:
 - Basic player information (which champion is used for which team)
 - Players' positions in 1 minute intervals